Whimsy Stick

 Key Takeaway

-Your dog is not a cardio engine.
+In fact, your dog is not a cardio engine.
 Your dog is a predator with a four-step program the brain needs to run.
-Exhaustion is not the goal.
+In short, exhaustion is not the goal.
 Completion is.

 The Ideal Daily Routine

-The most effective exercise routine for most dogs combines two things: a walk for environmental enrichment and a structured prey drive session for neurological satisfaction.
-They serve different functions and both matter.
+In practice, the most effective routine combines two things: a walk for environmental enrichment and a structured prey drive session for neurological satisfaction.
+Different functions.
+Neither replaces the other.

-Together, a 25-minute walk and a 12-minute flirt pole session (under 40 minutes total) will outperform a 90-minute walk every time for behavioral results.
-This is not theory.
-This is what professional trainers see daily.
+In fact, a 25-minute walk plus a 12-minute flirt pole session beats a 90-minute walk for behavior.
+Every time.
+Not a theory, what trainers see daily.

 Case Study · Zeus, 85 lb German Shepherd